banzaicloud/pipeline/README.md

 * **Microservice Ready:** _Focus and build great applications and forget the hard stuff of ops, failover, build pipelines, patching and security_
 * **Scaling:** _Supports SLA rules for resiliency, failover and autoscaling_
 * **Operations support:** _Centralized log collection, tracing and advanced monitoring support for the underlying infrastructure, Kubernetes cluster and the deployed application_
-* **Spotguides:** _Understands the application runtime requirements and dependencies, builds the artifacts and pushes to the PaaS while applying the CI/CD pipeline steps and advanced features (SLA rules, monitoring, linear regression based predictions)_
+* **Spotguides:** _Understands the application runtime requirements and dependencies, builds the artifacts and pushes to the PaaS while applying the CI/CD pipeline steps with ready to use advanced features (SLA rules, monitoring, alerting, linear regression based predictions)_
 * **Hook in:** _Trigger your pipeline with a GitHub Webhook and let the PaaS to build your app, provision or reuse the infrastructure and deploy, monitor and autoscale your deployment_

-The platform includes a few default `spotguides` like: **Apache Spark, Apache Zeppelin, TiDB** and **Apache Kafka.**
+The platform includes a few default `spotguides` like: **Apache Spark, Apache Zeppelin, TiDB, Apache Kafka, Fn, OpenFaaS, Kubeless, Java/JEE, etc among many others**.

 ## Cloud Providers

 Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on **AWS**, **Google** and **Azure** only.
-The latest version contains the control plane, cloud images, Cloudformation/ARM templates and belonging artifacts released under the *0.3.0* across repositories.
+The latest version contains the control plane, cloud images, Cloudformation/ARM templates, GKE deployments and belonging artifacts released under the *0.3.0* tag across several repositories.
+We do `native` Kubernetes installation on AWS, whereas everyhere available we use managed Kubernetes offerings.

-Nevertheless, the underlying [Kubicorn](http://kubicorn.io) framework has support for the following providers.

-  * Digital Ocean

 ## Managed Kubernetes